Who’s heard the expression, “You are only as strong as your weakest link?”

 Triple-Chip Grind (TCG)

-TCG blades consist of alternating chamfered and raker teeth.
+TCG blades have alternating chamfered and raker teeth.
 The chamfered teeth rough cut, while the raker teeth clean up the cut.
-When sawing plastic laminate and Corian, as well as non-ferrous metals like brass and aluminum, this is the blade you should use.
+This is the right blade to use for sawing plastic laminate and Corian, as well as non-ferrous metals such as brass and aluminum.

 Pros